VilleKrumlinde/zgameeditor/Docs/ZExpression.md

 @dl

 @dt Expression
 @dd Source code for the expression that will be executed.
+Value of this property is specified in @ref CodeEditor "Code editor".

 @dlx